nasadorian/drome/writeup.md

   | Attempt : 'a io -> ('a, exn) result io
   | HandleErrorWith : ((exn -> 'a io) * 'a io) -> 'a io
 ```

+* The simplest constructor `Pure` lifts a pure value into the `IO` context, without any deferral.
+* `Suspend` captures a `thunk` (aka `unit -> 'a`), representing an IO action resulting in an `'a`.
+It is the main constructor and is instantiated via `IO.make`.
+* `Map` encodes the typical `map` functionality, applying a function `f : 'a -> 'b` to an `'a io` and resulting in a `'b io`.
+* `Bind` encodes `bind` or "flatMap", representing the chaining of `IO` programs together through a function `'a -> 'b io`.
+We will see that `Bind` is the most commonly used and strictly most powerful node in the entire DSL.
+In fact, `Bind` can be used to represent `Map`, but we maintain `Map` as separate due to specific optimizations we can perform on it.
+* `RaiseError` sequences an error to be thrown in the running of the program.
+* `Attempt` captures the first error arising from the program beneath it, yielding a `result` datatype with the error in the right channel.
+* `HandleErrorWith` captures errors discards them and provides a default value of type `'a io`.

 We'll begin our tour of the library with the canonical "hello world" example using `IO`.
-The main entry point for `IO` programs is the `IO.make` function which lifts a deferred computation into `IO`. _Note: Results from executing programs are shown as comments below their respective code snippets._
+The main entry point for `IO` programs is the `IO.make` function which lifts a deferred computation into `IO`. _Note: Results from executed programs are shown as comments below their respective code snippets._

 ```ocaml
 open Drome